CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "storage" : 0,        // How many volume storage slots it adds "warmth" : 10,        // How much warmth clothing provides "environmental_protection" : 0,  // How much environmental protection it affords
-"encumberance" : 0,   // Base encumbrance (unfitted value)
+"encumbrance" : 0,   // Base encumbrance (unfitted value)
 "coverage" : 80,      // What percentage of body part
 "material_thickness" : 1  // Thickness of material, in millimetre units (approximately).
-Generally ranges between 1 - 5, more unusual armour types go up to 10 or more
+Generally ranges between 1 - 5, more unusual armor types go up to 10 or more
 "power_armor" : false, // If this is a power armor item (those are special).
 ```
 Alternately, every item (book, tool, gun, even food) can be used as armor if it has armor_data: